 First things first, it’s important to remember that truly memorable brands are the ones who know and understand their audience on a deeper level – allowing them to create shareable brand experiences.
 Everything that you do online, from your social media posts to your content strategy, advertising, and all the way to sales and support, stems from knowing your audience and understanding their needs, desires, and aspirations.

-Needless to say, this is also important for finding your ideal brand community on TikTok and Instagram as well as every other relevant social media network and online channel.
+Needless to say, this is also important for finding your ideal brand community on social media and online channels.
 This will allow you to focus on growing your brand and the channels that matter most to you.

 - Use a feedback management platform like Feedier